billyz313/Firebase-table-UI-with-CRUD/README.md

 }
 ```

+## Enable Google Auth

+While still in the firebase console, in the left panel at the top there is a link that says Authentication:

+- Click Authentication
+- Click Sign-in Method
+- Click Google
+- Toggle Enable button to on
+- Click save

 ## Deploying to your server

 On any web server copy the files from https://github.com/billyz313/Firebase-table-UI-with-CRUD into the folder you would like to publish.
 Rename js/firebase.js.example to js/firebase.js then go to the code snippet that we set aside earlier.
 Copy everything inside the { } and replace the same in firebase.js (see example below.)
 Save the file.